DanielShuey/testme/README.md

           end
         end

-        context 'when style is Pepperoni' do
+        context 'when owner is Michel' do
           before :all do
-            @pizza.stub(:style => 'Pepperoni')
+            @pizza.stub(:owner => 'Michel')
           end

           it "should be Santoni's Pepperoni Pizza" do
             @pizza.name.should == "Santoni's Pepperoni Pizza"
           end

-          context 'when style is Pepperoni' do
+          context 'when style is Hawaiian' do
               before :all do
-                @pizza.stub(:name => 'Santoni's')
+                @pizza.stub(:style => 'Hawaiian')
               end

-              it "should be Santoni's Pepperoni Pizza" do
+              it "should be Michel's Hawaiian Pizza" do
-                @pizza.name.should == "Santoni's Pepperoni Pizza"
+                @pizza.name.should == "Michel's Hawaiian Pizza"
               end
           end
         end